devonapple/ergo_wiki/Mining.md

 Miner configuration file looks like this:
 ```
 {
-    "seed": "Achtung!!!
-Replace this to any big enough string and keep it in secret or you will get robbed",
+    "seed": "Attention!!!
+Replace this with your mnemonic sentence and keep it secret or you will get robbed",
     "node": "http://188.166.89.71:9052",
     "keepPrehash": false
 }